-Notwithstanding these factors, the Garmin Approach S3 is our new favorite golf GPS watch, but it comes at a cost – the $349.99 retail price is the highest among all golf GPS watches and is even more than some dedicated devices that include full hole graphics and more advanced functionality.
+Notwithstanding these factors, the Garmin Approach S3 is one of our favorite golf GPS watch, but it comes at a cost – the highest among all golf GPS watches (at time of initial testing) and even more than some dedicated devices that include full hole graphics and more advanced functionality.

 - Easy access to distances

 - No pre-mapped hazards

 - Middling battery life – with the long rounds at our public courses, it won’t make it through a second loop

 And before we dive in, a little Garmin marketing to provide an overview:

 The Good: With courses worldwide preloaded on the device, just charge and go!
 The charging clip is much improved over the earlier generation S1.

 The Bad: We had one hiccup requiring a restart when initially updating the device software.
 Patience is required when plugging the S3 into the computer for an update – the Garmin software takes awhile before it recognizes the device.